 Step 1: Do you want to set up an organization- or event-level integration?

-The first decision you want to make is if you'd like the integration to be setup across your Splash organization (you'll receive Slack updates for all events) or event to event (you'll receive Slack updates only for events you set up).
+The first decision you want to make is if you'd like the integration to be set up across your Splash organization (you'll receive Slack updates for all events) or only specific events (you'll receive Slack updates only for events you set up).

 The setup for organization- and event-level integrations require the same steps; the only difference is that event-level is set up on the event page rather than your account's Integrations Manager.

 - For Organization-Level - Simply navigate to your Integrations Manager.

 - For Event-Level - Go to your event page, click into the Form tab, and then enter the Integrations sub-tab.

 *If you do not see the Integrations feature, just shoot your Customer Success Manager a note, and he/she will activate the features for you.